jensbambauer/seriale/site/content/post/mood-management-for-times-in-between-about-human-contradictions.md

 date: 2020-06-05T21:03:44.256Z
 description: >-
-  Interview with filmmaker Joachim Jung about the second season of his web series “The Man For Your Sins”
+  Interview with filmmaker Joachim Jung about the second season of his web series *The Man For Your Sins*
 image: /img/titelbildblogmanforyoursins.jpg
 ---
-_Episode "Die Sexarbeiterin" - Hannes Hellmann, Maria Kempken (C) Joachim Jung_
+_Episode *Die Sexarbeiterin* - Hannes Hellmann, Maria Kempken (C) Joachim Jung_

-**Interview with filmmaker Joachim Jung about the second season of his web series “The Man For Your Sins”**
+**Interview with filmmaker Joachim Jung about the second season of his web series The Man For Your Sins**

-The web series „The Man For Your Sins“ already entered its second season and will have its world premiere in the Official Selection of the 6th Edition of the Seriale!
+The web series *The Man For Your Sins* already entered its second season and will have its world premiere in the Official Selection of the 6th Edition of the Seriale!
 It is nominated for four awards: Best Screenplay (Joachim Jung), Best Leading Actor (Hannes Hellmann) and Best Supporting Actresses (Gabriela Maria Schmeide, Maria Kempken)!

 The main character in the series, priest Wolfgang, is still confronted with all kinds of weird situations.
-In his “confessional-container”, he awaits people who have something to confess.
+In his *confessional-container*, he awaits people who have something to confess.
 This is followed by one weird character after another - topics such as greed, jealousy, communication-barriers and sexuality are presented in an amusing, funny and reflective way.
 It is the everyday topic that you, as a spectator, can put yourself into and test your own morality.
 What is interesting is the priests behaviour - his dealing with the problems presented to him is a passing game between the values of the Catholic Church and those of modern society.
 This results in a story that has an accompanying effect beyond the individual consequences and, here in a case of interactive content, it creates a small, approachable world in itself.

 The Seriale conducted an interview with the producer, screenwriter and director, Joachim Jung and took a look behind the scenes.